MCW Rage Television Championship

 The MCW Rage Television Championship is a professional wrestling television championship owned by the MCW Pro Wrestling (MCW) promotion.
 The title was created and debuted on February 21, 2001 at a MCW live event.
-The current champion is Alec Odin, who is in his second reign.
+The current champion is Reggie Collins, who is in his first reign.

 The inaugural champion was Gregory Martin, who defeated Ronnie Zukko in the finals of a tournament to win the championship on February 21, 2001 at an MCW live event.